mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
+- Respond to "criteria for closing user opened tickets" thread
+- Respond to "should we install things on the Postgres DBs" thread
-- Respond to email
+- Respond to thread about Aritra's GSoC project
-- Follow up on release
 - Follow up on email discussions which haven't been started yet
-- Follow up on existing email discussions
-- Follow up on i18n project state
 - Complete product strategy document and update project page on wiki
 - Reorganize and document ongoing responsibilities better

 ## Backlog
 - Go through [installation feedback](https://github.com/centerofci/mathesar/discussions/3108) and create GitHub issues for action items.
 - Also go through General channel feedback and create issues or other follow ups